microsoft/CCF/doc/audit/receipts.rst

 -------------------------------

 A user having executed a transaction, fetched a receipt for it, can check for its inclusion in the ledger.
-All the need to do is scan to the corresponding transaction ID, digest the transaction, and compare it with `write_set_digest` in their receipt.
+All they need to do is scan to the corresponding :term:`Transaction ID`, digest the transaction, and compare it with `write_set_digest` in their receipt.

 Denounce an invalid recovery
 ----------------------------